lisongmin/openwrt_sysupgrade_script/README.md

     ```

     where `host-to-upgrade` is the host to be upgrade, we will sync scripts via `rsync`.
-    Defined the host in ~/.ssh/config is recommended, else you will need to specified the host
+    Config the host in ~/.ssh/config is recommended, else you will need to specified the host
-    in `root@host` format.
+    in `root@host` form.

-1. upgrade finish, checking if the openwrt instance is running well.
+1. Upgrade finish.
+Checking if the openwrt instance is running well.

 ## Inner of ./batch_upgrade.sh